Andre0991/Andre0991.github.io/_posts/2022-05-29-three-abstractions-pitfalls.markdown

 Instead, write a function that performs a slightly more general operation.
 Then, use its return value for extracting the specifics.

-General is easy to grok.
-Specifics are not simple.
+General is simple.
+Specific is complex.

 ### Pseudoabstraction